The FY 2025 H1B cap filing season is here.

 B. Filing At The Incorrect Service Center

 USCIS generally establishes specific mailing addresses for purposes of identification and processing of H-1B cap-subject cases.
-Cap-subject H-1B petitions must be filed at the correct USCIS Service Center depending on where the petitioning company’s primary office is located.
+Cap-subject H-1B petitions must be filed at the correct USCIS Service Center listed in the Selection Notice.

 If an H-1B cap petition is sent to the incorrect USCIS Service Center, it is likely to be rejected and returned.
-This can take few weeks and will be most detrimental now more than ever because you won’t be able to re-file timely before the cap is reached.
+This can take few weeks and can be most detrimental if you are unable to re-file timely before the filing deadline.

 To avoid H-1B petition filing errors: